 Getting on the Bandi-wagon

 We’re proud to partner with Royal Botanic Gardens Cranbourne (RBGC) to support and encourage local councils, developers and communities to create bandicoot-friendly suburbs in the south-east.
 The Southern Brown Bandicoot program helps wildlife live side-by-side with us, and residents to connect with and value nature.
-In turn, this also helps keep plants healthy and ecosystems functioning.
+Work has begun on establishing habitat corridors to help bandicoots safely navigate through residential areas.

 New growth for rare Button Wrinklewort